dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 These rules ensure that when you mark a `class` with `mixin` that it *can* be used as one.

-A class not marked `mixin` can still be used as a mixins when the class's declaration is in a pre-feature library.
+A class not marked `mixin` can still be used as a mixin when the class's declaration is in a pre-feature library.
 Post-feature libraries can also mix in their own classes that aren't marked `mixin` as long as the class supports it.
 Specifically: